-Even though cats are attentive groomers, dental cleanliness is beyond their abilities, and based on personal experience, cats are a little less willing to participate in the standard dental care options, like tooth brushing.
+Even though cats are attentive groomers, dental cleanliness is beyond their abilities and based on personal experience, cats are a little less willing to participate in the standard dental care options, like tooth brushing.

-A great, and often overlooked, method to improve your cat's dental health is to feed natural dental chews.
+A great and often overlooked method to improve your cat's dental health is to feed natural dental chews.

 Water and Food Additives

 Food or water additives can be helpful in eliminating bad breath and providing long-term dental benefits.
-Choose an option that is safe for cats, and always encourage them to drink plenty of water by providing multiple fresh water sources.
+Choose an option that is safe for cats, and always encourage them to drink plenty of water by providing multiple freshwater sources.

-Many water additives are minty, and it's possible that your cat will refuse to drink from the treated water.
+According to the Oral Health Council VOHC, many water additives are minty, and it's possible that your cat will refuse to drink from the treated water.
 If this happens, discontinue use and provide fresh untreated water.
 It’s more important that your cat stays hydrated.

-Most food additives are flavourless and easy to hide in regular diets, but if your cat is a gulper, then that additive is unlikely to be as effective as you'd like.
-These additives need to circulate the mouth to be effective, so they may not be the right option for every pet.
-Find the product that best suits your pet's eating habits.
+Most food additives, like Buco+, are flavourless and easy to hide in regular diets, but if your cat is a gulper, then that additive is unlikely to be as effective as you'd like.
+These additives need to circulate in the mouth to be effective, so they may not be the right option for every pet.

-Cats can be tough chewers just like dogs, but we often underestimate the importance of giving our cats something healthy and durable to chew on.
+Cats can be tough chewers, just like dogs, but we often underestimate the importance of giving our cats something healthy and durable to chew on.
 Kibble is not an adequate solution to encourage our kitties to chew, as most cats don’t chew their food properly.

 Cats chew for all kinds of reasons, but understanding why they like to chew may help you decide if a natural chew is going to be right for your cat.

-For those cats that love to chew on just about anything, offering a natural chew is a great way to discourage chewing on household items that can be dangerous.
+For those cats that love to chew on just about anything, offering natural cat chew sticks is a great way to discourage chewing on household items that can be dangerous.
 Cords furniture and plastic can be hazardous if ingested, so when your kitten starts gnawing on something she’s not supposed to, offer her something more appropriate to chew on instead.

 Try to switch up the treats that you provide to keep them excited about their chews.
 To further discourage inappropriate and destructive chewing, try a spray deterrent like Hagen Bitter Lotion.
-This spray can deter unwanted chewing due to it's extremely bitter taste.
+This spray can deter unwanted chewing due to its extremely bitter taste.